-4. Changes in Accounting Policies
+4. Changes in accounting policies

-Future changes in accounting policy not yet effective as of December 31, 2021
+Future changes in accounting policy are not yet effective as of September 30, 2022.

-At the date of the authorization of these consolidated financial statements, the following revised IFRS standards, which are applicable to GPM Metals Inc., were issued but not effective yet.
+At the date of the authorization of these consolidated financial statements, the following revised IFRS standards, which apply to GPM Metals Inc., were issued but not effective yet.

 - i.
 Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Amendments to IAS 12) effective for year ends beginning on or after January 1, 2023.
-The amendments specify how companies should account for deferred tax on transactions such as leases and decommissioning obligations and clarify that the initial recognition exception does not apply to transactions where both an asset and a liability are recognised in a single transaction.
-Accordingly, deferred tax is required to be recognised on such transactions - ii.
+The amendments specify how companies should account for deferred Tax on transactions such as leases and decommissioning obligations and clarify that the initial recognition exception does not apply to transactions where both an asset and a liability are recognized in a single transaction.
+Accordingly, deferred Tax is required to be recognized on such transactions - ii.
 Definition of Accounting Estimates (Amendments to IAS 8) effective for year ends beginning on or after January 1, 2023.
-The amendments introduce the definition of accounting estimates and include other amendments to IAS 8 to help entities distinguish changes in accounting estimates from changes in accounting policies. - iii.
-Materiality of Accounting Policy Disclosure (Amendments to IAS 1) effective for year ends beginning on or after January 1, 2023.
+The amendments introduce the definition of accounting estimates and include other amendments to IAS 8 to help entities distinguish accounting estimates from changes in accounting policies. - iii.
+The materiality of Accounting Policy Disclosure (Amendments to IAS 1) effective for year ends beginning on or after January 1, 2023.
 The amendments require companies to disclose their material accounting policy information rather than their significant accounting policies.